Last updated on June 14th, 2020

-- ED Bites: http://edbites.com is one of those rare things: a self-aware, scientifically engaged, non-triggering blog by someone battling anorexia.
+- ED Bites: http://edbites.com has not been updated in a while but the old posts are still great.
+It is one of those rare things: a self-aware, scientifically engaged, non-triggering blog by someone battling anorexia.
 Carrie Arnold follows the scientific developments around eating disorders, and also shares her personal experience.

 - Science of Eating disorders by Tetyana: http://www.scienceofeds.org/.
 Making sense of the latest findings in eating disorders research.